switowski/portfolio/src/posts/2022/upgrade-your-python-version/index.md

 ### Slower scripts

-With the examples from "Writing Faster Python" articles we have a good variety of common operations.
-We do attribute lookups, we handle exceptions, we test iterators, generators, loops and lists comprehensions, etc.
+With the examples from "Writing Faster Python" articles, we have a good variety of common operations.
+We do attribute lookups, handle exceptions, we test iterators, generators, loops and lists comprehensions, etc.

-But all those examples are rather fast to run, so just for a good measure let's add two more functions that are intended to be more computational-heavy and run for at least a few seconds:
+But all those examples are rather fast to run, so just for good measure, let's add two more functions that are intended to be more computational-heavy and run for at least a few seconds:

 **Bubble sort** - a fairly slow sorting algorithm.
-Let's run it on a list of 10 000 numbers in a descending order, which should take a couple of seconds on my computer:
+Let's run it on a list of 10 000 numbers in descending order, which should take a couple of seconds on my computer:

 ```python
 # bubble_sort.py